loeschg/loeschg.github.io/_posts/2014-10-20-resources-for-learning-rxjava-android.markdown

 comments: true
 ---

 [RxJava](https://github.com/ReactiveX/RxJava/wiki/The-RxJava-Android-Module) is another library that's been cropping up all over the place in AndroidDev world.
 [Similar to my experience with Dagger](http://gregloesch.com/dev/2014/10/19/resources-for-learning-dagger-for-android.html), RxJava was (and still does feel like) a sizable mountain to climb.
 With the help of some posts, I feel like I've finally been able to overcome at least a good majority of the steep learning curve.
-I'll be the first to admit I have a lot to learn.
+I'll be the first to admit I still have a lot to learn.

 <!--more-->